cuthbertLab/music21/buildDoc/rst/usingEclipse.rst

 Select the "Use the repository URL as the label" option.
 Under "Authentication," enter the email address of the Google account that you will be using to which commit access has been granted by the developers, and the password from googlecode.
-Go to https://code.google.com/hosting/settings/ to find your googlecode password (it's not your normal gmail/Google account password).
+Go to http://code.google.com/p/music21/source/checkout and click on "googlecode.com password" to find your googlecode password (it's not your normal gmail/Google account password).
 See this image for details on how to get the password: